Crash Course to Softbox Modifiers: Parabolic, Lantern, Rectangle, Octagon & Umbrella

 Parabolic Softboxes

 These softbox modifiers are great for portraits, beauty, fashion photography, interviews, and film or video shoots.
-The Spectrum range below covers softbox sizes from 70cm to 120cm, and all of the parabolic softboxes are collapsible for easy transport, as well as being compatible with any Bowens mount lights:

 As the sizes get bigger, each parabolic softbox gives off a wider amount of light spread, but if you have a smaller strobe light, it makes sense to use a smaller parabolic softbox instead of a large one.
 To give you an idea of how to use a parabolic softbox in a shoot, here’s a lighting setup: